Virtual Tour of Monticello Park

 W - Weir

-Monticello Park is small, and it has no restrooms or portable toilets.
-It is about an eighth of a mile from one end to the other, and a stream runs the entire length of the park.
+Monticello Park is small, and it has no toilet facilities.
+It is about an eighth of a mile from one end to the other.
+A stream runs the entire length of the park.
 If the park were larger, you could say that the stream is in a "valley" between two sloped areas.

-The two paths meet near the only bridge in the park, about 75 yards from Beverley Drive.
+The two entry paths converge near the only bridge in the park, about 75 yards from Beverley Drive.
 The bridge is a popular place for birders to stand and watch bathing birds.

 East Stream Path